KunyuHe/Donation-Projects-Outcome-Predictions/README.md

 **For this project, the challenge would instead be predicting whether a proposed project would get fully funded.**

-**Getting fully funded is one of the requirements of being "exciting" to DonorsChoose.org, hence a precise prediction of whether future proposed projects can be fully funded would be an important building block for finding "exciting" projects.**
+Getting fully funded is one of the requirements of being "exciting" to DonorsChoose.org, hence a precise prediction of whether future proposed projects can be fully funded would be an important building block for finding "exciting" projects.

 ## 3. Data

+### a).
+Introduction to Data

 **Directly from the project [Data Description](https://www.kaggle.com/c/kdd-cup-2014-predicting-excitement-at-donors-choose/data):**